 Denmark, Copenhagen: UW Transnational Experiences of African Americans in Denmark

 Iceland, Reykjavik: University of Iceland Exchange

-Norway, Bo: University College of Southeast Norway Exchange
+Norway, Bo: University of Southeastern Norway Exchange

 Norway, Oslo: HECUA The New Norway: Globalization, National Identity, and the Politics of Belonging

 Norway, Oslo: University of Oslo International Summer School (ISS)

 Sweden, Stockholm: DIS – Study Abroad in Scandinavia

 Research all programs using the IAP Program Search page.
 The above is not an exhaustive list of all programs that offer Scandinavian Studies courses.
 There may be other programs that are a better fit for your individual needs or interests.